 The standing ovation he received on being brought off midway through the second half said it all because his two goals and an assist showed he was head and shoulders above Stoke.

-He did nothing to suggest Stoke was wrong to turn down the chance to sign him last summer and he looked too desperate to score for the first time in 10 matches.
+He did nothing to suggest Stoke were wrong to turn down the chance to sign him last summer and he looked too desperate to score for the first time in 10 matches.

-There is just no stopping the rubber-limbed Senegalese sensation who now has 11 Newcastle goals to his credit and is being compared to ex-Toon hitman Andy Cole..
+There is just no stopping the rubber-limbed Senegalese sensation who now has nine Newcastle goals to his credit and is being compared to ex-Toon hitman Andy Cole.

-He can hold his head up high because he was let down by woeful defending and pulled off two excellent late saves to deny Cheick Tiote at the end.
+He can hold his head up high because he was let down by woeful defending and pulled off two excellent late saves to deny Cheikh Tiote at the end.

-If this was anything to go by, the German looks better striker than his does a center half but he raised his game to prevent a thrashing.
+If this was anything to go by, the German looks better striker than his does a centre-half but he raised his game to prevent a thrashing.